sy4ffa/SoftwareEng/Domain Model/UC5-UC8.md

 Controller <-> Page Maker | Controller passes request to Page Maker and receivers back pages prepared for displaying | conveys requests
 Page Maker <-> Database Connection | Database Connection passes the retrieved data to Page Maker to render them for display | provides data
-Page Maker <-> Interface Page | Page Maker prepares the Interface Page | prepares Database Connection <-> Searcherer | Database connection passes the information of email address to Searcherer | provides data
-Searcherer <-> Filterer | Searcherer passes the email address to Filterer to check validity | generates Filterer <-> Sender | Filter conveys the email address to Sender for further processing | conveys send Sender <-> Notifier | Sender request Notifier to notify actor regarding status of order | requests notify
+Page Maker <-> Interface Page | Page Maker prepares the Interface Page | prepares Controller <-> Seeker | Controller passes request to Seeker | convey requests Database Connection <-> Seeker | Database connection passes the information of email address to Seeker | provides data Seeker <-> Filterer | Seeker passes the email address to Filterer to check validity | generates Filterer <-> Sender | Filter conveys the email address to Sender for further processing | conveys send Sender <-> Notifier | Sender request Notifier to notify actor regarding status of order | requests notify

 Concept | Attributes | Attribute Description
 ------- | ---------- | ---------------------
-Searcherer | email address | search if there are email provided by actor in the account Filterer | filter email | filter email to ensure validity sender | send email | send email to the email address provided to update regarding order status Notifier | notify actor | notify actor whether their email has been sent or not
+Seeker | email address | search if there are email provided by actor in the account Filterer | filter email | filter email to ensure validity sender | send email | send email to the email address provided to update regarding order status Notifier | notify actor | notify actor whether their email has been sent or not